 A key question in our work is whether LRMs can detect and recover from errors during their internal reasoning.
 To investigate this, we inject an arithmetic error $e$ (e.g., $3+4=6$) into the reasoning chain and examine whether the continuation $\tilde{c}$ recovers from it.
 We generate this error using \texttt{GPT-5} with a carefully engineered prompt $\mathcal{P}_{\text{err}}$ (detailed in Appendix~\ref{app:gpt5_prompt}):

-Using this approach, we construct GSM8K-Error and MATH500-Error by generating one error $e$ per question $q$, creating a consistent benchmark across all models.
-For evaluation, we extract the thinking process $\tilde{c}$ and the final answer $a$, then compare each against the ground truth $y_q$ to determine whether the model can recover from the injected errors.
+Using this approach, we construct GSM8K-Error and MATH500-Error by generating one error $e$ per question $q$, yielding a consistent benchmark across all models evaluated.
+For evaluation, we extract the thinking process $\tilde{c}$ and final answer $a$, then compare both against the ground truth $y_q$ to determine whether the model can recover from the injected errors.
 Unlike step-by-step supervision methods \cite{zhang2025reasoningmodelsknowtheyre} that require labeling each reasoning step, our approach is far more efficient and scalable.
-Full details on error generation process and correctness evaluation are in Appendix~\ref{sec:generation_example_app} and Section~\ref{sec:experimental_details}, respectively.
+Details on the error generation process and evaluation are in Appendix~\ref{sec:generation_example_app} and Section~\ref{sec:experimental_details}, respectively.